Can Weight Loss Improve Erectile Dysfunction? Understanding the Connection

 Erectile dysfunction can involve multiple contributing factors, including:

-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) explains that erectile dysfunction may sometimes serve as an early indicator of broader health concerns.
+The National Institute of Diabetes and Digestive and Kidney Diseases explains that erectile dysfunction may sometimes be connected to broader health concerns.

 How Body Weight May Influence Erectile Function